 Virtually every VPN server resides in a data center somewhere and hence will be tagged as a commercial IP address.
 The residential addresses are mostly assigned by ISPs directly to individual users and are allowed to connect without restriction.
 The resultant effect – Netflix block VPN services virtually across the board and lots of very unhappy subscribers.

 One provider that has instigated a novel solution is Identity Cloaker who have designed a system where only traffic routed for the Netflix servers is rerouted through a bank of residential IP addresses.
+This means that they can ensure that you are only routed through a residential IP proxy when necessary therefore minimizing the cost and bandwidth on these servers.
 They already have a very low key approach to accessing media sites, they never advertise the functionality, currently it’s one of the very few VPN services still working with Netflix.